 One example is producer of financial benchmarks IHS Markit, a finance and business research house with global reach.
 It uses the Global Peace Index (GPI) as a gauge for the 'Level of Peace' of nation states, a component of the 'Human Rights Performance Score' used in many of its ESG indices.
-Some examples are the iBoxx MSCI ESG USD Liquid Investment Grade Ultrashort Index; the iBoxx Global Green, Social & Sustainability Bonds Index; the Markit iBoxx Euro Sustainable Corporate Bond Custom Index; and the iBoxx MSCI ESG EUR Corporates 0-1 TCA.1,2,3,4
+Some examples are the iBoxx MSCI ESG USD Liquid Investment Grade Ultrashort Index; the iBoxx Global Green, Social & Sustainability Bonds Index; the Markit iBoxx Euro Sustainable Corporate Bond Custom Index; and the iBoxx MSCI ESG EUR Corporates 0-1 TCA.^{123,4}

 The London School of Economics (LSE) invited IEP to explore the challenges of measuring corporate impacts in fragile and conflict-affected environments.5 The work focussed on the need to develop new tools to be used by ESG ratings agencies, advisory firms, companies and investors.
 The initiative "discussed how the approaches of human security and Positive Peace from the Institute for Economics and Peace (IEP) could add value to existing measurement practices."
-IEP is also collaborating with Microsoft Corporation and the CyberPeace Institute to develop a framework to measure nation states' contributions to peace in cyberspace.
-The framework was discussed in the European Cyber Agora 2021 and other fora.

 ADEC Innovations is a leading US-based provider of ESG solutions, helping private organisations operate and grow sustainably and responsibly.
 The company has assessed the link between peace and sustainable development using IEP's Positive Peace framework and highlights that "promoting peace and sustainable development reduces poverty and prevents conflict, translating to a healthier business environment that allows for a more effective delivery of products and services."6